 Lead, being less dense and softer, makes a much duller sound when it hits something.
 The loudness of the sound will depend on how fast the weight is moving and the hardness of what you hit with it.

 Tungsten, being much harder, hits things with a higher pitched sound.
 You get a high clicking sound that is different.
 Sometimes this difference is what it takes to get a bite.

 If everyone around you is using lead and you start clicking rocks with tungsten sinkers, you may be the one that gets the big bites.

 Tungsten is more expensive, and if budgets are tight, it’s not really a must-have item.
-However, if you can pay the extra cost, give tungsten a try.
-They give you an advantage on feeling the bottom.
+However, if you can pay the extra cost, tungsten does have some assets.
+Tungsten weights give you an advantage on feeling the bottom.

 The differences tungsten sinkers bring can also get fish to bite.
 Characteristics like sound and fall rate may get fish to strike.
 So, give tungsten a try on your next fishing trip.